 - Have you fallen asleep during the day, particularly when not busy?

 - Do you have difficulty breathing through your nose?

 - Have you been told that you stop breathing while asleep?

 If you have answered yes to any of these questions, you may be suffering from Sleep Apnea.

 What Is Sleep Apnea?

-- Obstructive Sleep Apnea is caused by a blockage of the airway, usually when the soft tissue in the back of the throat collapses and closes during sleep.
+- Obstructive is caused by a blockage of the airway, usually when the soft tissue in the back of the throat collapses and closes during sleep.

-- Central Sleep Apnea is when the airway is not blocked, but instead the brain fails to signal the muscles to breath.
+- Central is when the airway is not blocked, but instead, the brain fails to signal the muscles to breathe.

-- Mixed Sleep Apnea is a combination of the Obstructive and Central Sleep Apnea.
+- Mixed is a combination of the Obstructive and Central sleep apnea.

-People who suffer from Sleep Apnea routinely wake up throughout the night in order to resume breathing causing their sleep to be extremely fragmented and of poor quality.
+People who suffer from this medical condition routinely wake up throughout the night in order to resume breathing, causing their sleep to be extremely fragmented and of poor quality.